Cyb3rC3lt/CrackMapExec-Modules/README.md

 Output of their results are shown below:

-**GROUPMEM Module - Domain Computers returned**
+**GROUPMEM Module: Returning Domain Computers**

 This example shows an example of specifying an incorrect group name 'Computers' and the error handling in place.
-Then a correct computers group being specified.
+Then a correct computers group named 'Domain Computers' being specified.

 <img alt="da" src="/images/COMPUTERS.jpg"/>

-**GROUPMEM Module - Domain Controllers and Domain Admins returned**
+**GROUPMEM Module: Returning Domain Controllers and Domain Admins**

 <img alt="da" src="/images/DCDA.jpg"/>

-**MACHINE-DESC Module - Servers matching the supplied decription returned from the MACHINE-DESC module**
+**MACHINE-DESC Module: Returning Servers matching the supplied decription**

 This example shows a scenario returning a Machine object described with the word 'Server' or '10'.
 If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/MACHINE-DESC.jpg"/>

-**MACHINE-DESC Module - Failed server lookup displaying error handling**
+**MACHINE-DESC Module: Returning a failed server lookup which illustrates some error handling**

-This example shows a scenario of a Machine object described with the word 'z' that can't be found.
+This example shows a scenario of a Machine object described with the word 'z' being unable to be found.

 <img alt="da" src="/images/MACHINE-DESC-FAIL.jpg"/>